AkifhanIlgaz/Web-Crawler/README.md

 # Web Crawler

 Command-line program that reports the internal linking of any website.
-It prints out the count of links to the websites that have same domain with the given website.
+It prints out the count of internal links to the websites that have same domain with the given website.

 # How it works